pbrisson85/runReportsOnPrem/README.md

 #### Goals:

+- I put % of maj species into each main report but not any drilldowns.

 - Make average weekly sales column
 - Make weeks inventory col.
 - Make col for each type of projection (using ave weekly sales, using a certain years sales, using a growth or shrink percentage, apply a % downside and % upside)